-Locals in Rome are friendly and always eager to practice their English so don’t be shy to ask for help or strike up conversation; Romans are more than happy to tell you about their favourite places to eat and the best things to do in the city.
+Romans are friendly and always eager to practice their English so don’t be shy to ask for help or strike up conversation, they'll be more than happy to tell you about their favourite local destinations – just read our tips to figure out how to properly ask.

 RECOMMENDED: Your essential Rome travel guide